Rise in dengue cases reported in Tamil Nadu, West Bengal, Punjab, Jammu and Kashmir

 In Tamil Nadu, as on October 29, 52 people have died of the disease – 10 times last year’s toll – data released by the state public health department shows, The New Indian Express reported.
 The government is also looking into 32 other cases of “fever deaths”.
 A multi-disciplinary team set up by the Centre visited the state earlier this month to conduct field surveys and assess the severity of the outbreak.

-A rise in dengue cases in several pockets of West Bengal’s North 24 Paraganas has triggered panic among residents, The Times of India reported.
+A rise in dengue cases in several pockets of West Bengal’s North 24 Parganas has triggered panic among residents, The Times of India reported.
 At least 11 people have died in the district in the past 11 days, the English daily reported.
 Residents in the district are reportedly rushing patients to hospitals.
 “Many of them are not even waiting for test results from local pathological laboratories and are bringing the patients here,” a doctor at the Beliaghata ID hospital told the daily.

 Dengue cases are also increasingly being reported from Punjab and Jammu and Kashmir.
 In recent weeks, 670 patients have tested positive for dengue in Punjab’s Kapurthala district, The Tribune reported.
 Doctors were referring patients suffering from the disease to hospitals in either Jalandhar or Ludhiana, despite the setting up of a separate ward for dengue patients at the local Civil Hospital, the daily reported.